-Ralda Waters (1935-07-17 - 2020-08-20) - Obituary
+Ralda WATERS (1935-07-17 - 2020-08-20) - Obituary

-Passed away Aug.
-20/20 @ Extendicare Halton Hills in her 86th year.
-Beloved wife of the late Stanley William Waters.
-Loving mother of Kathleen, Donna (Kevin), Nora (Cliff), Patricia (Herman), Linda & Steven (Marlene).
-Predeceased by sons Neilson & Peter.
-Also loved by grandchildren Angela (Mike), Julie, Crystal, Scott, Kalynn & Daniel.
-Sister of Marion Sherk, Audrey Gilmer, Gwendolyn Voth (Ron), Gary (Bernadette) & Carol McCartney.
-Brothers Marshall and Thomas Graham and sister Stella Parton are predeceased.
-Due to COVID a memorial will take place a later date.
-In lieu of flowers, memorial donations to Milton District Hospital, Acclaim Health or the Alzheimer Society would be appreciated.
+Passed away on Thursday August 20, 2020 at Extendicare Halton Hills in her 86th year.
+Beloved wife of the late Stanley Waters.
+Loving mother of Kathleen, Donna (Kevin Walker), Nora (Cliff Parkinson), Patricia (Herman Rhynold), Linda and Steven (Marlene Chrysler).
+Predeceased by sons, Neilson and Peter.
+Also loved by six grandchildren, Angela, Crystal, Julie, Scott, Kalynn and Daniel.
+Sister of Marion Sherk, Audrey Gilmer, Gwendolyn Voth, R.G.
+(Gary) Neilson, and Carol McCartney.
+Brothers, Marshall Neilson and Thomas Graham Neilson and sister Stella Parton are predeceased.
+Your loving daughters Nora and Patty and their families Interment will take place at a later date In lieu of flowers, memorial donations to Milton District Hospital, Acclaim Health or the Alzheimer Society would be appreciated.

 Published in Halton News on Sep.
 10, 2020.